Children and Sports Injuries: Don’t Overlook Concussions

 • Checking in hockey

-• Knocking head on ice or gym floor.
+• Falling on hard surfaces like ice or gym floors

 What can we do?